-There was a higher rate of intolerance (Grade 3 or 4 adverse events, serious adverse events, discontinuation) in patients with age > 75 years, ISS stage III, ECOG PS ≤ 2 or CLcr < 60 mL/min when lenalidomide is given in combination.
-Patients should be carefully assessed for their ability to tolerate lenalidomide in combination, with consideration to age, ISS stage III, ECOG PS ≤ 2 or CLcr < 60 mL/min (see sections 4.2 and 4.8).
+If PML is suspected, further dosing must be suspended until PML has been excluded.
+If PML is confirmed, lenalidomide must be permanently There was a higher rate of intolerance (Grade 3 or 4 adverse events, serious adverse events, discontinuation) in patients with age > 75 years, ISS stage III, ECOG PS \leq 2 or CLcr < 60 mL/min when lenalidomide is given in combination.
+Patients should be carefully assessed for their ability to tolerate lenalidomide in combination, with consideration to age, ISS stage III, ECOG PS \leq 2 or CLcr < 60 mL/min (see sections Posology and method of administration and Undesirable effects).